 2. Go rambo style and skip reporting

 There are several aspects to this method.
-For one, you go against the law and risk an IRS audit if in the US, which is not a fun experience.
-But essentially, it’s tax evasion, a federal crime.
+For one, you go against the law and risk an IRS audit if in the US, which is a harrowing experience.
+But essentially, it’s tax evasion which is a federal crime.
 If you get caught, at the very least you may owe back taxes, interest and fees.
 At the very worst, you might owe $250,000 and find yourself in jail.

 Even though the IRS is vastly understaffed and underfunded, their main policy for compliance is scapegoating high profile cases.
 That’s historically how they get the word out that they mean business on a particular ruling.
 Cryptocurrency is likely to come under fire and be “watched” following a year of ICO scams and fraud.
 At the moment, however, the US Government is shut down.
 Still, the risk is probably not worth it.

 3. Try out a new crypto tax service

 There are several crypto tax services that have popped up and two or them, Bitcoin.Tax and CoinTracking, are looking like viable options.